matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-table.md

 #### Temporary Tables

 You can use the `TEMPORARY` keyword when creating a table.
 A `TEMPORARY` table is visible only within the current session, and is dropped automatically when the session is closed.
-This means that two different sessions can use the same temporary table name without conflicting with each other or with an existing non-TEMPORARY table of the same name.
-(The existing table is hidden until the temporary table is dropped.)

-Dropping a database does automatically drop any `TEMPORARY` tables created within that database.

-The creating session can perform any operation on the table, such as `DROP TABLE`, `INSERT`, `UPDATE`, or `SELECT`.
+Key behaviors of temporary tables:
+- **Shadowing**: If a temporary table has the same name as a regular table, the temporary table takes precedence for DML and inspection commands (like `DESC`).
+- **Persistence**: Data in temporary tables is stored in memory and is not persistent.
+- **ALTER support**: Only index-related `ALTER` operations are supported.

+For more information, see [CREATE TEMPORARY TABLE](create-temporary-table.md).

 #### COMMENT